 Each nation will be attached to its own unique values.
 In our case, whether our loyalty is to England, the UK or both, patriotism is the bond of unity that protects freedom and democracy.
-In a free society we each agree to be protected by the same laws, with the intention of sheltering us suffici-ently from aggressors to permit us all to give of our best.
+In a free society we each agree to be protected by the same laws, with the intention of sheltering us sufficiently from aggressors to permit us all to give of our best.
 Democracy assumes perpetual disagreements, some strongly felt, but allows us to live in peace despite disharmony.
-It encourages compromise, consensus, and the ad-vance of knowledge in the light of clashing opinions.
+It encourages compromise, consensus, and the advance of knowledge in the light of clashing opinions.

 Why English patriotism came to be associated with reactionary opposition to progress is a mystery.
-It was always about love of a country that institutionalised prog-ress by setting free the talent, energy and idealism of all its people.
+It was always about love of a country that institutionalised progress by setting free the talent, energy and idealism of all its people.
 That is why this country gave birth to the industrial revolution, which brought vast improvements in the quality of life for all.
 And it is why we remain at the frontier of the scientific and technological advances of our own day.

-This book, originally published as The Need for Nations, is now reissued as England and the Need for Nations to emphasise that legitimate patriotism is based on a homeland.
 As Scruton explains, English patriotism is not a threat to others in the way that German nationalism was because the latter was an ideology of dominance that knew no territorial bounds.
 Our patriotism is the ideal of people who choose to live in a well-defined locality called England.
 If others freely choose to live according to the same lights in their own land, good for them, but there is no desire to force our ways on anyone else.

-David G. Green February 2006
+David G. Green